 Understand common clinical presentations of polypharmacy

-Develop your skills in leading effective shared decision making structured medication review
+Develop your skills in leading effective shared decision-making structured medication reviews

 Understand which herbal medicines and dietary supplements can be problematic